kiswa/TaskBoard/README.md

 TaskBoard uses a [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#table-of-contents) parser for the Description, allowing for better display of details (like this readme).

-Once a task has been entered, it may have Comments or Attachments added to it by viewing the task detail.
+Once a task has been entered, it may have Comments (also supporting Markdown) or Attachments added to it by viewing the task detail.
 There is a link to edit the task, which takes you to a modal much like the original add task dialog.
 For admin users, there is also a link to delete the task.
 This view also shows the task's activity log on the side of the screen, displaying the complete history of events related to the task.

 ## Development